gitpython-developers/GitPython/README.md

 ### RUNNING TESTS

-_Important_: Right after cloning this repository, please be sure to have executed `git fetch --tags` followed by the `./init-tests-after-clone.sh` script in the repository root.
+_Important_: Right after cloning this repository, please be sure to have executed the `./init-tests-after-clone.sh` script in the repository root.
 Otherwise you will encounter test failures.

 On _Windows_, make sure you have `git-daemon` in your PATH.
 For MINGW-git, the `git-daemon.exe` exists in `Git\mingw64\libexec\git-core\`.